ds923y/nd4clj/README.md

 implementation to nd4clj and take advatage of the performance of nd4j and interoperability with deeplearning4j libraries.
-Becuse the common matrix datastructure between nd4j, nd4clj and deeplearning4j is the NDArray.
-The NDArray manipulated by this librarie's functions can be expected to work as deeplearning4j training data.
+Becuse the common matrix datastructure between nd4j, nd4clj and deeplearning4j is the NDArray, the NDArray manipulated by this librarie's functions can be expected to work as deeplearning4j training data.
 ### Tutorial